cybercolombia/cybercolombia.github.io/_pages/summer_school_6.md

 ### Introduction
 <p></p>
-<p style="text-align: justify; text-justify: inter-word;">This will be the sixth installment in a series of international schools, organized by Universidad de los Andes and Universidad del Rosario.
-It is aimed at guiding students, researchers, and professionals from private and public sectors through technical talks and training to the use of technologies supporting <b>space exploration</b>, thus stimulating the use of these technologies in Latin America and the world.</p>
+<p style="text-align: justify; text-justify: inter-word;">This will be the sixth installment in a series of international schools, organized by CyberColombia.
+It is aimed at guiding students, researchers, and professionals from private and public sectors through technical talks and training on the use of high-performance computing (HPC) technologies.</p>

-<p style="text-align: justify; text-justify: inter-word;"> We will have invited speakers from international space exploration agencies, such as National Aeronautics and Space Administration (NASA), European Space Agency (ESA), and United States Geological Survey (USGS); private and public organizations such as Amazon Web Services, NVIDIA, Mathworks iMMAP Dymaxion Labs, UbiHPC; and universities such as McMaster University, and Universidad del Valle.
-They will tell us how they are conducting space and land exploration at a large scale.</p>

 ### Registration